Phoenix Children's Hospital Executive Bios

 He also has served as the Executive Vice President and Chief Financial Officer of Centura Health System, Colorado; the Hillcrest Healthcare System, Oklahoma; and Magellan Health Care Services.
 Prior to his direct involvement in health management, he was the Partner-in-Charge of Healthcare for Coopers & Lybrand L.L.P.

 McKnight earned his Bachelor of Science in Accounting from Brigham Young University, is a Certified Public Accountant, and is an active member of Healthcare Financial Management Association.

-Senior Vice President, Patient Care and Chief Nursing Officer (CNO)
+Senior Vice President of Research and Chief Research Officer

 Senior Vice President, Human Resources

 David Higginson is the chief information officer at Phoenix Children's Hospital where he brings to the position 20 years of experience.

 Prior to taking his position at Phoenix Children’s, Higginson was Chief Information Technology Officer at Arkansas Children’s Hospital (ACH) in Little Rock, Arkansas.
 During his tenure at ACH, he implemented more than 500 systems and was instrumental in building the IT department as the hospital doubled in size.
 In 2003, Higginson was named one of the top 40 executives under 40 in Arkansas by the Business Journal.

 As a polished speaker and recognized leader in eHealth initiatives within children’s hospitals and Meditech user communities, Higginson regularly speaks at conferences for the National Association of Children’s Hospitals and Related Institutions (NACHRI) and Child Health Corporation of America (CHCA).